merisolu/42sh/README.md

 # 42sh

 This is it, "The Big One", 42sh is a milestone project at [Hive, Helsinki](https://www.hive.fi/en/).
 The aim is to build the most complete and stable Unix Shell possible.
+This project was built by a 2 person team, [Alex](https://github.com/AlexMannDesigns) (that's me, hello!) and [Juha](https://github.com/merisolu)

 This shell does a lot, like A LOT.
 Here's an overview video if you'd like a 'guided tour' of the basic features and few more nifty things: